joebew42/mars-rover-kata/readme.md

 ## TODO

+- [F] Implement wrapping at edges: Connect the x edge to the other x edge, so (1,1) for x-1 to (5,1)

+- [F] Implement wrapping at edges: Connect vertical edges towards themselves in inverted coordinates, so (1,1) for y-1 connects to (5,1).

 - [R] Are `Rover#rotateLeft` and `Rover#rotateRight` a symptom of the Message Obsession code smell?
       Is there a way to express the rotation as `Rover#rotate(Right|Left)`?